 SMD modules like the ESP32-WROOM or Raspberry Pi Pico microcontroller board use a particular mounting style called castellation PCB.
 If you look at these modules, it should be evident how castellated holes PCBs can be used to mount a PCB module as an SMD component.
 These small modules are becoming more popular and are simple to work with, but they might look a bit specialized for use in the standard PCB fabrication process.

-Although modules with castellated holes and add-on holes for pin headers might not seem to fit into the standard list of design objects in your CAD software, there is a simple strategy for placing an array of castellated holes on a module.
-You’ll have to approach this while thinking about the fabrication process and some difficulties in assembly, but the basic objects in your ECAD tools can be used to easily place castellated holes on your PCB.
+While modules with castellated holes and additional holes for pin headers might not appear in the standard list of design objects in your CAD software, there's an easy method for placing an array of castellated holes on a module.
+Consider the fabrication process and potential assembly challenges.
+Using basic objects in your ECAD tools, you can efficiently place castellated holes on your PCB.

 Castellated holes are used on small modules as an alternative to pin-header mounting.
 Think about an Arduino hat or shield board form factor; instead of using pin headers to mate two boards, you can design the main board with castellated pads to mount an array of castellated holes.